naturalis/puppet-linnaeusng/README.md

 ```
 Result
 -------------
-Working webserver with mysql, restored from duplicity, code from subversion and config files based on templates. with daily duplicity backup.
+Working webserver with mysql, code from subversion and config files based on templates.

-Mysql and The following directories will be included in the backups.
-/var/www/linnaeusng/www/app/style/custom
-/var/www/linnaeusng/www/shared/media/project

 Limitations
 -------------
 This module has been built on and tested against Puppet 3 and higher.
-mysql_grant will be reapplied every puppet run, this can be disabled by setting the variable : configuredb to false.
-After setting the variable to false the database class for creation and configuring will not be included anymore.

 The module has been tested on:
 - Ubuntu 12.04LTS